dalong0514/readnotes/20200106计算原文/2020136Domain-Driven-Design-Distilled/2020136Domain-Driven-Design-Distilled0501.md

 You should also design your Aggregates to be a sound encapsulation for unit testing.
 Complex Aggregates are hard to test.
 Following the previous design guidance will help you model testable Aggregates.

 Unit testing is different from validating business specifications (acceptance tests) as discussed in Chapter 2 , “Strategic Design with Bounded Contexts and the Ubiquitous Language ,” and Chapter 7 , “Acceleration and Management Tools .”
 Development of the unit tests will follow the creation of scenario specification acceptance tests.
 What we are concerned with here is testing that the Aggregate correctly does what it is supposed to do.
 You want to push on all the operations to ensure the correctness, quality, and stability of your Aggregates.
 You can use a unit testing framework for this, and there is much literature available on how to effectively unit test.
 These unit tests will be directly associated with your Bounded Context and kept with its source code repository.

-Summary
+## Summary

-In this chapter you learned:

-• What the Aggregate pattern is and why you should use it

-• The importance of designing with a consistency boundary in mind

-• About the various parts of an Aggregate

-• The four rules of thumb of effective Aggregate design

-• How you can model an Aggregate ’s unique identity

-• The importance of Aggregate attributes and how to prevent creating an Anemic Domain Model

-• How to model behavior on an Aggregate

-• To always adhere to the Ubiquitous Language within a Bounded Context

-• The importance of selecting the proper level of abstraction for your designs

-• A technique for right-sizing your Aggregate compositions, and how that includes designing for testability
+In this chapter you learned: 1) What the Aggregate pattern is and why you should use it.
+2) The importance of designing with a consistency boundary in mind.
+3) About the various parts of an Aggregate.
+3) The four rules of thumb of effective Aggregate design.
+4) How you can model an Aggregate ’s unique identity.
+5) The importance of Aggregate attributes and how to prevent creating an Anemic Domain Model.
+6) How to model behavior on an Aggregate.
+7) To always adhere to the Ubiquitous Language within a Bounded Context.
+8) The importance of selecting the proper level of abstraction for your designs.
+9) A technique for right-sizing your Aggregate compositions, and how that includes designing for testability.

 For a more in-depth treatment of Entities , Value Objects , and Aggregates , see Chapters 5 , 6 , and 10 of Implementing Domain-Driven Design [IDDD] .